-Back to school can be a stressful time, especially for parents.
-You have multiple kids that need school supplies and clothes, and you don’t know how you’re going to pay for everything.
-Taking the following tips to save on back to school shopping will help you stay within your budget with less stress.
+Back-to-school can be a stressful time, especially for parents.
+You need school supplies and clothes, and you don’t know how you’re going to pay for everything.
+Making some strategies to save on back-to-school shopping will help you stay within your budget with less stress.

 Dorothy Hastings is the Director of First School, which are three preschool and child care centers located throughout Southern California.
 First School provides a hands-on approach to preschool education and Child Care Programs that emphasizes all around child development.
 In addition to their intuitive academic approach, First School also focuses on developing a child’s social skills and self-confidence, which is made possible in their intimate learning atmosphere.